RolandsKundzins/Learning-Kafka/README.md

 - A producer can produce records on these topics
 - The consumer can then consume whatever the produced produces
 - Kafka is asynchronous and durable — messages are stored until consumed or expired.

+# Why use Kafka

+- Decoupling of systems
+- Reliable message delivery:
+    - If consumer goes down, it can restart from the same point it left off when it is back online.
+    - Kafka handles retries and delivery gurantees
+- Replayability of data:
+    - You can go through messages from the beginning
+- Scaling without tight coupling:
+    - If more consumers are needed in the future
+- Async:
+    - The sending system doesn't need to wait for a response before moving on to the next task